digawp/hello-enclave/README.md

 - Sample code for doing `ECALL`
 - Sample code for doing `OCALL`
-- Sample code for sealing
+- Sample code for sealing (can be taken out and patched into your enclave!)

 ## TODO